nodeschool/amsterdam/presentations/nodejs-interactive/markdown/introduction.md

 </div>

 Note:
-- Rick, the strong silent type
-- Stefan, grey haired tattooed
+- The accessibility whisperer, Rick
-- JP, grey haired tattooed
+- grey haired tattooed,  Stefan
-- Carmen, flawlessly shifts between angular, neural nets and baking cakes
-- Daniel, the other half of the Romanian Rebels
-- Jilles, crushes bugs by sheer force alone
-- Mike, international man of many programming languages
-- Lily, came back from vacation last night, already here.
-DEDICATION!
-- Daijiro, dutch food culture connaisseur and fan of wombats
+- dutch street food enthousiast and fan of wombats, Jiro
+- All the way from Italy, Matteo
+- Titus, who actually teaches this stuff at a college
+- Romanian Rebel, Daniel
+- chief op operations, Lily
+- and yours truly

 ## code of conduct